 7. Houston Community College

-Houston Community College offers a Cosmetology program that prepares students for beauty industry licensure through a blend of online and campus-based training.
-Online theory accounts for 50% to 85% of coursework, while hands-on training is completed in person.
+Houston Community College offers cosmetology training that prepares students for beauty industry licensure through online and campus-based learning.
+Online theory makes up 50% to 85% of coursework, while practical services are completed in person.

-Students study hairstyling, cutting, coloring, texture services, facials, makeup, manicures, and pedicures.
+Students learn hairstyling, cutting, coloring, texture services, facials, makeup, manicures, and pedicures.
 Graduates may sit for the Texas Department of Licensing and Regulation (TDLR) exam to become licensed cosmetologists.

 Program Length: Seven months